raspberrypilearning/getting-started-with-sonic-pi/worksheet.md

   sleep 1.753
 end
 ```

 ### Samples to try

-There are lots of samples included with Sonic Pi 2.
+There are lots of samples included with Sonic Pi.
 To find the names of them, click on **help** followed by **samples** on the left hand side of the help window.
 Click on any of the sample names to get more information on how to use it.

 ## Step 6: Playing two tunes at the same time